JoeyTheDev1/FWMS/README.md

 ## Discord
 To ask questions, get support, and follow additional progress with this script, you can join my discord: https://discord.link/JoeyTheDev

+Special Thanks to TrevorBarns for helping me out with this and helping me make it better!